Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 By maintaining clean, job-costed books throughout the year, our team can perform proactive tax planning.
 We don’t just tell you what you owe in April; we help you strategize in October.
 This might include:

-• Adjusting officer compensation to balance tax savings with IRS "reasonable salary" requirements.
+• Adjusting officer compensation to balance tax savings with IRS “reasonable salary” requirements for S-Corp owners.

-• Ensuring all multi-member LLC or partnership agreements are reflected accurately in the distributions.
+• Ensuring all multi-member LLC or partnership agreements are reflected accurately in the distributions and K-1 reporting.

 Why Location Matters: The DFW Advantage

-We provide the "big firm" expertise of a Dallas CPA with the personalized, casual communication style that contractors appreciate.
-We don't hide behind jargon; we give you the facts you need to keep your crews working and your profit margins healthy.
+Al Freideman handles every contractor client personally, no hand-offs to junior staff, no revolving door of associates.
+That personal attention is why we have 52+ five-star Google reviews and zero negative reviews.
+We provide the expertise of a licensed CPA with over 30 years of experience and the straightforward communication style that contractors appreciate.
+We don’t hide behind jargon; we give you the facts you need to keep your crews working and your profit margins healthy.

-Construction crane silhouette against the Dallas skyline representing growth for DFW trade businesses.
+Construction crane silhouette against the Dallas skyline representing growth in the DFW contracting industry.

 Similar Posts